As Southwest flight cancellations continue, Buttigieg vows to hold airline accountable - KTVZ

 Relief is still a few days away for passengers booked with Southwest Airlines this week, as the beleaguered airline continues to grapple with what US Transportation Secretary Pete Buttigieg has referred to as a complete meltdown of the system.

-Out of the nearly 2,700 cancellations already made for Wednesday flights within, into or out of the United States as of 1:15 a.m.
-ET, 2,497 of them are operated by Southwest, according to flight tracking website FlightAware.
-Meanwhile, the website shows the airline has already canceled another 2,392 flights for Thursday.
+Out of the 2,714 cancellations already made for Wednesday flights within, into or out of the United States as of 3:15 a.m.
+ET, 2,504 of them are operated by Southwest, according to flight tracking website FlightAware.
+Meanwhile, the website shows the airline has already canceled another 2,356 flights for Thursday.

 Airports most affected by the Wednesday cancellations are Denver International, followed by Chicago Midway International, Baltimore/Washington International, Dallas Love Field, Nashville International, Harry Reid International Airport in Las Vegas and Phoenix Sky Harbor International.